Derivative-informed neural operator acceleration of geometric MCMC for infinite-dimensional Bayesian inverse problems: The gradient and the Gauss--Newton Hessian of the data misfit

 \section{The gradient and the Gauss--Newton Hessian of the data misfit}

-In this section, we show the connection of our definition of the ppGNH $\calH$ defined in \cref{eq:ppgh} and the ppg $\sder \Phi^{\by}(m)$ in \cref{eq:ppg} to the conventional definitions.
+In this section, we show the connection of our definitions of the ppGNH $\calH$ in \cref{eq:ppgh} and the ppg $\sder \Phi^{\by}(m)$ in \cref{eq:ppg} to the conventional definitions.
 Assume the G\^ateaux derivative $D\bdmc{G}(m)$ exists, then the following relation holds $\mu$-a.e.

 We have the following $\scrM$-Risez representation of the gradient, i.e., G\^ateaux derivative of the data misfit:

 By the definition of the ppg and \cref{eq:adjoint_relation}

 We now show that $\sder\Phi^{\by}(m)$ is indeed the $\scrH_{\mu}$-Riesz representation of the data misfit stochastic derivative.
 Suppose the stochastic derivative of the data misfit is given by $\calT\in\scrH_{\mu}'$, where $\scrH_{\mu}'$ is the dual space of $\scrH_{\mu}$.
 By the chain rule, for all $\delta m\in\scrH_{\mu}$ we have